Digital-Media/onlineshop/README.md

      return true;
      //*/

-Shell scripts are used to switch comments.
+Shell scripts are used to toggle comments.
 They are stored in a private git repository, that holds the solution.
 They use GNU sed to toggle the commenting of both blocks between /* and //.